Nachcoll/partybeat/README.md

 - versel / deploy correctly

 BUGS:
-- we are RIGHT NOW changing the controller and findind the solution to a different room name.

 future features?:
 - Host should have more functionalities for their room.
 Change the name? able to add same song multiple times?
-- When host closes the web it shouldn't allow people to add more songs...
-Or should it?
-Right now it has 1 hour, maybe its decent this way.

 scaling: